 - There are 2 stations.
 Borzou is the owner of station 0, which is a charging station.
-Arezou is the owner of station 1, which is not a charging station. - There are 4 tracks (0,0), (0,1), (1,0), and (1,1), where (i,j) denotes a one-way track from station i to station j. - Consider the game in which the train is initially placed at station 0.
+Arezou is the owner of station 1, which is not a charging station. - There are 4 tracks (0,0),(0,1),(1,0), and (1,1), where (i,j) denotes a one-way track from station i to station j. - Consider the game in which the train is initially placed at station 0.
 If Borzou sets the switch on station 0 towards the track (0,0), the train will indefinitely cycle through this track (note that station 0 is a charging station).
 In this case, Arezou wins.
-Otherwise, if Borzou sets the switch on station 0 towards track (0,1), Arezou can set the switch on station 1 towards (1,0).
-If this happens, the train will indefinitely cycle through both stations.
+Otherwise, if Borzou sets the switch on station 0 towards track (0,1), Arezou can set the switch on station 0 towards track (0,1), Arezou can set the switch on station 0 towards (0,1), If this happens, the train will indefinitely cycle through both stations.
 Again Arezou wins, since station 0 is a charging station and the train will not stop.
 Hence, Arezou can win the game, regardless of what Borzou does. - By a similar reasoning, in the game starting at station 1 Arezou can also win, regardless of how Borzou plays.
 Thus, the procedure should return [1, 1].